What Every Mother of the Groom Needs to Know

 Parents of the groom may choose to cover reception music (DJ or live band), the bride’s bouquet, and/or honeymoon expenses as well.
 If possible, it is beneficial for both the bride’s and groom’s families to discuss finances early on in the engagement so everyone is on the same page.

 As mentioned above, many mothers (and fathers) of the groom want to be more involved beyond the traditional duties.
 However, it can be tough to navigate these waters.
 How involved is too involved?
-Will I step on the mother of the ride’s toes?
+Will I step on the mother of the bride’s toes?
 Will I not be involved enough?
 Our mother of the groom says that just being there for support is key.

 “Any time I have been invited to go dress shopping/menu tasting/flower arranging, etc., I arranged my schedule so I would be available.
 I realize that this is a special time for the bride and her mom, so I try not to give advice or impose.
 I definitely offer my help and let them know I am available.”